Onlygideon/ListLifY/README.md

 ListLifY is a Task Manager App

-This is a thorough Javascript, Html and MaterializeCss Program Application used in creating Task Lists and Managing it.
+This is a thorough Javascript, Html and MaterializeCss web app used in creating Task Lists and Managing it.

 This app is also built with a Dynamic document.body background layout